haleyspeed/Heart_Rate_Variability/README.md

 - Peak amplitude
 - Peak to peak latency
 - Annotated plots for all analyses
+- Weighted averaging for long-term recordings
+- Capability for unlimited channels of data

 ### Future updates
-- Weighted averaging for longer recordings
 - Spike coherence across channels
 - Peak to trough latency
 - Trough amplitude
-- Expand to 13-channel capability